-Sometimes while connecting an external hard drive, SD card, USB drive or other storage media to a Windows PC, you may encounter “The parameter is incorrect” error.
-If not corrected in time, the error will cause you to lose your important files and data.
-Here’s exactly what to do when you notice this unique problem in any external drive.
+Sometimes while connecting an external hard drive, SD card, USB drive or other storage media to a Windows 11 or Windows 10 device, you may encounter “The parameter is incorrect” error.
+This error prevents you from opening the drive folder path and accessing the files contained within the drive.
+If not fixed in time, it can cause you to lose your important files and data.
+This tutorial shows you what to do when you notice this unique problem in any external drive.

 What Does “The Parameter Is Incorrect” Error Mean?

-Whenever you connect an external drive to your PC, you should be able to view your files in the File Explorer.
-For some reason the external hard drive may get corrupted (temporarily) and display the error message: “Location Drive is not accessible.
+Whenever you connect an external drive to your PC, you should be able to view your files using the File Explorer.
+For some reason, the external hard drive may get corrupted (temporarily) and display the error message: “Location Drive is not accessible.
 The parameter is incorrect.”

 1. Perform a Quick Scan Check

-Initially, run your system through a routine malware presence.
+Initially, run your system to check for malware presence.
 Go to “Virus & Threat Protection” from the Start menu and do a “Quick scan” for any threats.
-If any malware is found, immediately disconnect your external device, as it could be the source.
-In most cases, Windows 10 will alert you about such malware in advance, as it detects them upon arrival.
+If any malware is found, immediately disconnect your external device, as it may have been infected and become the source of the error.
+In most cases, Windows 11/10 Defender will alert you in advance about any removable media malware, as it is well-equipped to detect them on arrival.

 2. Run Chkdsk to Fix Drive Errors

-If you don’t find any malware, then the external drive should be checked for data integrity.
-Windows Chkdsk is the most useful utility for such detection.
-Open the command-line window in administrator mode from Start menu.
-Enter the following based on the automatic name assigned to the external drive:
+- Open the command-line window in administrator mode from the Start menu.
+Enter the following based on the name assigned to the external drive by the computer.

 3. Run sfc/scannow on External Drive